 Ideally, any plastic pipe system (be it PVC [PVCu uPVC], ABS, PE, PP) should be able to withstand the static pressure, as this protects the system against damage in the event of all the outlets being shut off.

 Pressure in pipelines and networks is typically provided in one of two ways:

 Header tanks - Using a header tank gives us a simple way of calculating the pressure.
+At any point

-static head in "bars"
+give your static head in "bars"